okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/ios/sdksteps.md

 To enroll a device you need:
 - An app that supports user sign-in and that requests the appropriate scopes.
 See [Add sign-in to your app](#_add_sign-in_to_your_app).
 - A configured and enabled custom authenticator in your Okta org.
-- The current APNs token .
+- The current APNs token if your app is registered for push notifications.

-There are many differnt ways that your app may start the flow for enrolling a device, such as the user setting a preference or adding an authentication method.
+There are many different ways that your app may start the flow for enrolling a device, such as the user setting a preference or adding an authentication method.
 No matter how enrollment flow is started it follows the same flow:
 - Sign-in the user if they are currently signed out.
 - Create the configuration for the authenticator.
 - Create the enrollment details.